dheerajsavanthy/FishWeightPrediction_LabAssignment/README.md

 ### Cloud Deployment

 For deployment of the application, [Heroku](https://www.heroku.com/) Cloud Platform has been chosen.
 Once the project has been saved onto a GitHub repository, it can be directly deployed from the repository onto the Heroku Cloud by linking the GitHub account to your Heroku Account.
+The deployment info is documented in the Screenshots file.

 ## Live Application Link